-The Metroid Prime 4 release date is anyone's guess
+The Metroid Prime 4 release date is still up in the air

 Since 2017, everyone’s been waiting on a confirmed Metroid Prime 4 release date.
-But all hopes were dashed with the recent update in January, which informed fans everywhere that the current development of Metroid Prime 4 wasn’t meeting the standards Nintendo was hoping for.
-As a result, Takahashi told us all what everyone feared.
-It was being scrapped and restarted.
-In the video, Takahashi said, “it will be a long road until the next time we will be able to update you on the development progress, and the development time will be extensive.”
-The keyword here is “extensive”, which spells that we’re in for a long wait to finally see Samus land onto the Switch.
-It's probably going to be at the very least a year before we hear anything more, if at all, about the new direction of the game - and even then, that's being pretty optimistic.
-All we can say for certain is, it'll be quite a long time before we get any semblance of an official release date.
+After the development of Metroid Prime 4 wasn’t meeting the standards Nintendo was hoping for, Shinya Takahashi confirmed it was being scrapped and restarted.
+In the video (opens in new tab), Takahashi said: “it will be a long road until the next time we will be able to update you on the development progress, and the development time will be extensive.”
+The keyword here is “extensive”, which spelled a long wait to finally see Samus land onto the Switch.

 The first Metroid Prime Trailer was short and sweet